This blog may contain affiliate links. Read our disclosure policy for more info.

 Oaxaca Mezcal Tour Recommendations:

 Otherwise, consider a combination tour like this one.
 It stops at one distillery where you will be able to try plenty of different mezcals but also goes to Hierve el Agua (more on that below) as well as Teotitlan del Valle where you’ll experience traditional weaving techniques.
+It is a good tour for those who want to try mezcal without spending an entire day learning about it.

 3. Monte Albán Day Trip from Oaxaca